 As one of Manna Project's founders, Lori has been a vital part of the MPI team since graduating from Vanderbilt University in 2004 with degrees in Psychology and Elementary Education.
 Lori's involvement began when she helped charter the organization in January of 2004.
 In September 2004, Lori and 9 others journeyed to Nicaragua where they founded MPI's first international site.
 Lori taught preschool and designed and implemented the first art and literacy programs.
-Lori acted as the Nicaragua Country Director before stepping into the role of Executive Director.
-She lives in Orlando, Florida with her family.
+Lori acted as the Nicaragua Country Director for before creating and stepping into the role of Executive Director.
+Lori served as the Executive Director until 2016 when she stepped down to focus on her family.
+She continues to be involved with Manna Project as the Financial Manager and as a board member.
+She lives in Orlando, Florida with her husband and son.

 Ecuador Country Director

 Born in Haiti, Deborah has over 16 years’ experience in international development and nonprofits in the US, Latin America and the Caribbean.
 She is fluent in English, French, Spanish and Haitian Creole and has recently began learning Italian.
 Throughout her career, Deborah has learned that the best way to help people and communities is to first understand their hopes and dreams; hence intercultural communications is her most developed skill set.
 Deborah holds a Bachelor’s Degree in International Economic Development from Sonoma State University and a Master’s of Science in Administration from the University of West Florida.